Kaystaken/personal-portfolio/README.md

 # personal-portfolio
-Personal portfolio showing samples of my work how to contact me
+A bit about me, my work and how to contact me.